Eye to Eye with Willie Jackson

-Eye to Eye with Willie Jackson, or more simply Eye to Eye, was a New Zealand current affairs programme on TV One which looks at the main events from a Māori point of view.
+Eye to Eye with Willie Jackson, or more simply Eye to Eye, is a New Zealand current affairs programme on TV One which looks at the main events from a Māori point of view.

 Willie Jackson, or back up presenter Claudette Hauiti, had both an interviewee and panellists; both were usually prominent Māori people.

 The show was discontinued in 2009 by TVNZ amid funding changes.